corvinyy/password-generator/README.md

-# Password Generator
+# Password Generator - CvinyKey
-# Name: CvinyKey

 A simple and responsive web-based password generator built with **HTML**, **CSS**, and **JavaScript**.

 This tool allows users to generate secure, random passwords with customizable options such as: